General Delivery Questions

 - Q: My buddy is driving a truck up from Reno to drop off our tent but he’s not staying, does he have to buy a ticket just to drop off the tent?

 - Q: I need to make a delivery on playa before the event opens.
-How do I get an Early Arrival Pass?
+How do I get a Work Access Pass?

-A: If you are making a delivery on playa before the event opens you need an Early Arrival Pass.
-Early Arrival Passes are part of the Outside Services Delivery Credential (see below).
-If you are making deliveries outside of that program you will need to secure an Early Arrival Pass directly from the project you are making a delivery to.
+A: If you are making a delivery on playa before the event opens you need a Work Access Pass.
+Work Access Passes are part of the Outside Services Program.
+If you are making deliveries outside of that program you will need to secure an Work Access Pass directly from the project you are making a delivery to.

 - Q: Are delivery drivers also subject to the ticket terms and conditions?